-Our biophysical laboratories are used by researchers, PhD candidates and some students in their final-year of undergraduate courses.
+Equipment in our biophysical laboratories is used to research the structures and functions of molecules.
+Our laboratories are used by researchers, PhD candidates and some students in their final-year of undergraduate courses.

 They use our equipment to study how the structures and functions of molecules change under different conditions such as light, separation and temperature.